Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 27. Virginia Woolf’s husband had a pet monkey that frequently pooped on his arm

 Leonard Woolf had a pet monkey named Mitz, who was loathed by everyone except Leonard.
-In his biography of Virginia, Woolf’s nephew Quentin Bell stated that the monkey was “truly in love with Leonard and would spit out its jealousy upon the rest of humanity.”
+In Virginia Woolf: A Biography, Woolf’s nephew Quentin Bell stated that the monkey was “truly in love with Leonard and would spit out its jealousy upon the rest of humanity.”
 The monkey’s favorite hobby, according to Bell, appeared to be defecating on Leonard’s arm.
 It happened so frequently that Leonard had to waterproof the sleeves of his jacket.
 Virginia Woolf scholars are encouraged to check out his book.

 28. Virginia and Leonard Woolf started the Hogarth Press publishing house